All Episodes

 I hope so.

-Because we really have to maybe maybe I guess you're the spirit the whip for those people that don't understand the Washington speak terminology, and um you're you're the vote counter for the Republican side.
+Maybe I guess they're the whip for those people that don't understand the Washington speak terminology.

-Uh I can't imagine a single Republican member of the House is going along with this.
+I can't imagine a single Republican member of the House is going along with this.

-Are there any Democrats you see wavering saying that this is not going to help me with my reelection?
+Are there any Democrats you see wavering, saying that this is not going to help me with my reelection?

 Too bad I'm not going along with this madness, Steve?